clementchadebec/benchmark_VAE/README.md

 This library implements some of the most common (Variational) Autoencoder models under a unified implementation.
 In particular, it provides the possibility to perform benchmark experiments and comparisons by training the models with the same autoencoding neural network architecture.
 The feature *make your own autoencoder* allows you to train any of these models with your own data and own Encoder and Decoder neural networks.
-It integrates experiment monitoring tools such [wandb](https://wandb.ai/) and [mlflow](https://mlflow.org/) 🧪 and allows model sharing and loading from the [HuggingFace Hub](https://huggingface.co/models) 🤗 in a few lines of code.
+It integrates experiment monitoring tools such [wandb](https://wandb.ai/), [mlflow](https://mlflow.org/) or [comet-ml](https://www.comet.com/site/) 🧪 and allows model sharing and loading from the [HuggingFace Hub](https://huggingface.co/models) 🤗 in a few lines of code.

 ## Quick access: